-Defensive tactics every woman needs to know are taught at the Elkhart County Sheriff’s Department.
+Defensive tactics every woman needs to know are taught at the Elkhart County Sheriff’s Office.

 Det.
 Norma Alber instructs students both in classroom and gymnasium settings.
 The 12-hour course is broken into four nights of classes, and taught in the training room of the new law enforcement center, 26861 C.R.
 26 (building is closest to the entrance).

 Participants must attend all four courses in order to complete the course.